Country State Dependent Picklist in Apex

 - It should be your first choice, an out-of-the-box solution with only a few lines of code.

-?
+However what if you cannot uselightning-record-edit-form?
 Let’s jump to a custom solution.

 Dependent picklist fields depend on the value of another field, called the controlling field.
 If you don’t provide a controlling field, the picklist displays in a disabled and read-only state. ~ lightning-input-field